HeinanCA/bash-k8s-monitor/README.md

    - `kubectl logs` clean
    - No secrets in code/manifest

-We will (soon) use GitHub Actions (`ci.yml`) to lint and build every PR.
+We use GitHub Actions (`ci.yml`) to lint and build every PR.
 Green checks make maintainers happy.

 Not ready for code yet? → open an issue, propose an idea, or improve docs.